 New to Solar?

-Here are our top 5 tips on where to start when considering solar for your home.
+Here are our top 5 tips to installing solar for your home.

-Most solar installations in the Top End are grid connected systems and do not have battery storage.
+Most solar installations in the Top End are grid-connected systems and do not have battery storage.
+Yet.
 This means that your house will use the solar generated during the day, saving you the cost of the power you otherwise would buy from the grid.

-The excess power from your rooftop solar is sent back to the power grid and you will be credited for this by Jacana Energy at the same base rate as you pay for grid power you consume under what is called the NT 1 for 1 Feed in Tariff program.
-As of July 2016 the effective Jacana buy-back rate was 25.95c.
+Excess power from your rooftop solar system is sent back to the power grid and you will be credited for this by Jacana Energy at the same base rate as you pay for grid power you consume.
+This is called the NT 1 for 1 Feed in Tariff program.
+As of July 2019 the effective Jacana buy-back rate is 26.01 cents for Residential customers and 30.32 cents for business customers.

 In other words you have two ways of power bill saving – from the electricity you don’t have to buy and from the surplus electricity you sell.
 It means you have a direct saving or a credit for every kilowatt hour of power your solar system produces.